Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

-Mass spectra obtained in previous studies\cite{Bekenstein1974,0264-9381-20-9-305,0264-9381-18-22-310,Bekenstein:1997bt} are apparently different form our result.
-Since a mass spectrum of black holes was obtained as a consequence of an area spectrum (including effects from charge and angular momentum) in previous studies, the spectrum condition is set on a mass square rather than a mass itself, such for a Schwarzschild black hole as
+Mass spectra obtained in previous studies\cite{Bekenstein1974,0264-9381-20-9-305,0264-9381-18-22-310,Bekenstein:1997bt} seem to differ from our result.
+Since, in previous studies, the black-hole mass spectrum was derived from an area spectrum (including effects due to charge and angular momentum), the spectrum condition depends on the square of the mass rather than on the mass itself.
+Thus, for a Schwarzschild black hole,